davidalecrim1/blog/README.md

-# Software Engineer Blog With David Alecrim
+# Software Engineer Blog

-A place to share knowledge
+A Software Engineering blog to share knowledge, insights, and experiences on various topics, fostering learning and collaboration.